AI Governance Framework for Healthcare: The Definitive HIPAA Compliance Guide

 Phase 1: Retrospective validation

-Test the model against a held-out dataset of historical cases with confirmed diagnoses.
-Measure sensitivity, specificity, positive and negative predictive values, and area under the ROC curve.
-The dataset must reflect the demographics and case mix of the target deployment population — not just the population the model was originally trained on.
+The dataset should represent the demographics and case mix of the target deployment population, not just the population the model was initially trained on.

 Phase 2: Prospective shadow mode

-Deploy the model in shadow mode alongside standard clinical workflow.
-The AI makes recommendations, but they do not influence care delivery.
-This phase identifies failure modes that retrospective testing misses.
+Deploy the model in shadow mode alongside the standard clinical workflow.
+In this setup, the AI provides recommendations without affecting care delivery.
+This phase helps identify failure modes that retrospective testing may overlook.

 These include data quality issues in live EHR feeds, latency impacts on clinical workflow, and edge cases specific to the local patient population.